-Jesus came to bring freedom to those who are held captive by the clutches of sin, suffering and shame.
-When we reach out and touch Jesus, we are clothed with power from on high.” username=””]
+Jesus came to bring freedom to those who are held captive by the clutches of sin, suffering and shame. [bctt tweet=”When we reach out and touch Jesus, we are clothed with power from on high.” username=””]

-Like the bleeding woman, we attempt to soothe our suffering through other means: food, unhealthy relationships, shopping, social media, alcohol…only to discover that instead of getting better, we get worse.
+Like the bleeding woman, we attempt to soothe our suffering through other means: food, unhealthy relationships, shopping, social media…only to discover that instead of getting better, we get worse.

 Christ alone can bring healing to your body, soul, and spirit.
-The slow drip of depleted strength will turn into a torrential flow of Christ’s healing power in your life.
-The slow drip of depleted strength will turn into a torrential flow of Christ’s healing power in your life.” username=””]
+The slow drip of depleted strength will turn into a torrential flow of his healing power in your life. [bctt tweet=”The slow drip of depleted strength will turn into a torrential flow of Christ’s healing power in your life.” username=””]

 In our weakness, we are made strong in Him.
 Like the apostle Paul, we can boast in our weaknesses, that the power of Christ may enter with tremendous power.

 “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me.
-(2 Corinthians 12:9)
+2 Corinthians 12:9

 Daughter, your faith has healed you.
 Go in peace and be freed from your suffering.